 How to explain your qualifications to employers

-The Bologna Process means that your UK qualifications should be recognised by employers.
-Those from countries outside of the European Higher Education Area (EHEA) should contact NARIC (Flemish Community) or the Ministere de la Federation Wallonie-Bruxelles (French Community) to get your certificates recognised.
+The Bologna Process ensures that your UK qualifications are recognised by employers.
+If you come from a country outside the European Higher Education Area (EHEA), you'll need to contact Ministere de la Federation Wallonie-Bruxelles or NARIC (Flemish Community) to get your certificates recognised.

-For certain professions, you may need your qualifications to be officially recognised before you begin work.
-To determine whether your professional qualifications will be recognised in Belgium, visit Europa or ENIC-NARIC.
+Some professions may require you to have your qualifications officially recognised before you can start working.
+To check if your professional qualifications are recognised in Belgium, visit Europa or ENIC-NARIC - gateway to recognition of qualifications.

 What it's like to work in Belgium